saulpw/visidata/vdplus/darkdraw/README.md

 # DarkDraw II

-A terminal-based drawing tool with support for Unicode and 256-color terminals.
+Art and animation for the terminal, in the terminal.

-Features:
+- unicode and 256-color support
-  - user-definable character palettes
+- discover useful glyphs with the unicode browser
-  - mixed half- and full- width unicode characters supported
+- frame-by-frame animation
-  - extensive unicode discovery sheet
+- manipulate the data behind the drawing with [VisiData](visidata.org)
-  - manipulate the data behind the drawing
+- define your own character and colour palettes (they're just regular drawings)

 ## Commands